 10. What skills do you have that will help you succeed on this course?

-In order to answer this question correctly you need to make sure you know the course profile and course content like the back of your hand.
-You need to know what is involved in the course, is it predominantly research based or are you required to complete practical work?
+In order to answer this question correctly you need to make sure you know the course like the back of your hand.
+You need to know what is involved in the course, is it research based or are you required to complete practical work?
 When you know this you can match your skills to what is required.
-Don’t be shy in reminding the interview panel what is required of students on the course and explain how your skills (which you’ve probably mentioned already by this point) match those prerequisites perfectly.
+Don’t be shy in reminding the interview panel what is required of students on the course and explain how your skills (which you’ve probably mentioned already by this point) match up perfectly.